Zempel Lab

 John Zempel, MD, PhD

-The Zempel lab aims to enhance seizure localization and damage assessment through advanced imaging techniques and new contrast agents, while also advancing the quantitative analysis of brain activity for more effective epilepsy surgery evaluation.
+The Zempel Lab aims to improve seizure localization and damage assessment through advanced imaging techniques and novel contrast agents.
+The team also focuses on enhancing the quantitative analysis of brain activity to support more effective epilepsy surgery evaluations.

-As a pediatric epileptologist, Zempel’s research goal is to improve the localization of neuronal activity through new imaging modalities that are translatable to humans.
-By studying a model system of partial seizures, which has been adapted to the magnetic resonance environment, his team can measure electrical signals concurrently with imaging.
-Using both conventional and newly developed magnetic resonance techniques, Zempel and his colleagues have localized ongoing seizure activity and characterized the damage resulting from seizures.
-Additionally, they are characterizing and utilizing new magnetic resonance contrast agents to localize seizure activity, aiming to make significant advances in the diagnosis and treatment of epilepsy.
+As a pediatric epileptologist, Zempel’s research centers on developing imaging modalities that can be translated to human use.
+By studying a model system of partial seizures adapted for the magnetic resonance (MR) environment, the lab can measure electrical signals concurrently with imaging.
+Using both conventional and newly developed MR techniques, the team has successfully localized ongoing seizure activity and assessed seizure-related brain damage.
+They are also developing and applying new MR contrast agents to further improve seizure localization and advance epilepsy diagnosis and treatment.

-A second focus of Zempel’s research is the quantitative characterization of electrical activity directly recorded from the human brain during epilepsy surgery evaluations.
-The increasing availability of computational power makes it possible to analyze brain activity characteristics within the time frame of the surgery evaluation.
-These techniques focus on detecting and predicting seizures, as well as characterizing zones of abnormal brain tissue.
+A second major focus is the quantitative characterization of electrical activity recorded directly from the human brain during epilepsy surgery evaluations.
+With increasing computational power, it is now possible to analyze brain activity in real time during surgical procedures.
+These techniques aim to detect and predict seizures and identify zones of abnormal brain tissue, contributing to more precise and effective surgical outcomes.

 Principal investigator